-Should a child consistently continue to behave outside the school core value system and the step 4 has been implemented, it may be deemed necessary to implement a consistent management plan (CMP) and for the child to be made known to the SENCO and school's SLT.
+Should a child consistently continue to behave outside the school core value system it may be deemed necessary to implement a consistent management plan (CMP) and for the child to be made known to the SENCO and school's SLT.
 The procedures on the CMP will be based on promoting the core values/positive behaviour and will be bespoke to the child possibly deviating from the Behaviour Policy.
 Therefore, standard rewards and sanctions are personalised to enable more vulnerable children to have clear targets to improve their behaviour.
 (See appendix A) The CMP will be shared with all adults who come into contact with the child to ensure that strategies and sanctions are understood by all.